 Dr. Li-wei Lehman is a full-time Research Scientist in the Laboratory for Computational Physiology (LCP) at the MIT Institute for Medical Engineering & Science (IMES).
 Her research focuses on machine learning for physiological dynamics modelling and informed clinical decision making.
 She is a member of PhysioNet, which is an NIH-funded project on Research Resource for Complex Physiologic Signals.
 She received her Master's degree in Computer Science from Georgia Institute of Technology, and her Ph.D. from MIT.

 Tom earned his PhD in biomedical engineering at University College London and University College London Hospitals (UCLH) where he obtained focused experience in the intensive care environment and computational modeling of patient physiology.
-He is currently a full time Research Scientist at MIT.
+He is currently a full time Research Scientist at MIT and Technical Director of PhysioNet.
 He is expert in the development, support, and analysis of critical care databases, including MIMIC and the recently released eICU Collaborative Research Database.
 He conducts retrospective studies in collaboration with clinical specialists, develops and supports critical care databases that are widely used around the world in research and education, and he has created software used by hundreds of researchers and students internationally.
 Tom has a broad interest in how we can improve the way that critical care data is managed, shared, and analyzed for the benefit of patients.
 He is a Fellow of the Software Sustainability Institute and a Member of the MIT Task Force on Open Access.

 Dr. Jesse Raffa, PhD, is a biostatistician Research Scientist at MIT and provides statistical and epidemiological expertise to the group.
 His primary area of interest in methodological research has been the analysis of complex longitudinal data, in particular using different types of latent variable structures.
 This is highly relevant in the critical care setting, where most data is both longitudinal and complex in nature.
 He provides study design and analytical support for LCP’s clinical collaborations both as a consultant and data analyst.